Montenegro–Turkey relations: Tourism

+After a man in Podgorica was allegedly stabbed by Turkish citizens, visa-free access to Montenegro for Turkish nationals was suspended, causing the number of passengers on flights between the two countries to fall significantly.

 Military cooperation

 In 2018, Montenegro and Turkey deepened military ties, signing a deal stipulating defense industry cooperation regarding the "production and trade of defence goods and services, maintenance and logistical support".
 Before 2018, Turkey had not been considered a major military partner for Montenegro.